 Universal and targeted subsidies

-Uncompensated, unconditional, own price elasticities for F&V in the England obtained from the report by the Department for Environment Food & Rural Affairs (DEFRA)[36] were used to estimate the impact of the fiscal policies on consumption (Table S4).
+Uncompensated, unconditional, own price elasticities for F&V in the England obtained from the report by the Department for the Environment Food & Rural Affairs (DEFRA)[36] were used to estimate the impact of the fiscal policies on consumption (Table S4).
 Those elasticities are the most adequate for the purpose of policy simulations because they assume that a price decrease of one food category increases the food expenditure available to all related food categories (unconditional) and they capture both income and substitution effect (uncompensated).
 Long-run price elasticities (over a month) were used as these are more likely to have a significant impact on health outcomes than short-run elasticities (less than a month).
 As we were interested in the combined consumption of F&V, we estimated the price elasticity of both F&V as the mean of the individual price elasticities for each category.
 To estimate the impact of food subsidies on inequalities, uncompensated unconditional price elasticities for low-income households were used.[36]

 To estimate the costs of implementing the subsidies, we used the family food statistics to obtain the total expenditure in F&V by households in England in 2017 stratified by income, which was considered as baseline expenditure (Q*).
 The cost of each subsidy was estimated as S (i.e., the percentage of expenditure that was subsidised – 10% for universal subsidy and 30% for targeted subsidy) times the equilibrium quantity in the market when the subsidy was put in place, as given by the equation Subsidy cost=S×QS*.
 Qs* was calculated by multiplying the baseline expenditure by the expected increase in expenditure considering price elasticities.
 Using the price elasticities for the total population, the change in demand that would occur if the price decreased by 10% was calculated to estimate the impact on consumption of the universal subsidy.
 Using the price elasticities for low-income households, the change in demand that would occur if the price decreased by 30% was calculated to estimate the impact on consumption of the targeted subsidy.
 For the purpose of this analysis, demand was considered equivalent to consumption.